tom-jagus/system.flips/docs/02_triage_flow.md

 - A policy change announcement you’ll read later → `03_Review`
 - A Zoom invite with agenda → `04_Meetings`
 - A hotel booking confirmation → `05_Events`
-- An email with a downloadable slide deck for future reference → `99_Reference`
+- An email with a reusable slide deck or resource file → `90_Reference`
+- A thoughtful explanation about how to handle a complex process → `97_Knowledge`
+- A completed project’s final wrap-up thread or client sign-off → `98_Legacy`
+- A farewell message from a longtime colleague → `99_Archive`
 - An urgent operations update marked high priority → `00_Important`

 ---